Previous dayFebruary 6, 2026Next day

 111.4 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 65 km SE of Denali National Park, Alaska came in on February 6, 2026 at 23:49 UTC.
+A magnitude 2.1 earthquake was recorded 65 km SE of Denali National Park, Alaska on February 6, 2026 at 23:49 UTC.
 At a depth of 111.4 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 63.121°N, -150.821°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 63.121°, -150.821°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06